Cool Panels, Dining Deals, and Other Black Restaurant Week Highlights | Washingtonian

 Events

 Panel: Legacy of the Black Chef: Why aren’t black chefs getting more local, national, and international attention?
 This panel will explore that question.
 Saturday, November 10 at 10:45 AM.
-4200 Connecticut Ave., NW
+UDC Student Center, 4200 Connecticut Ave., NW

 Black People in Wine: Panelists will discuss wine-industry stereotypes and their personal experiences.
 Saturday, November 10 at 2 PM.
-4200 Connecticut Ave., NW
+UDC Student Center, 4200 Connecticut Ave., NW

 R.R.
 Bowie Cocktail Competition: Root for your favorite drink slinger at this Battle of the Bartenders at Service Bar.
 Tickets are $15 per person.
 Monday, November 5 at 5:30 PM.
 928 U St., NW

-Note: This post will be updated with additional participants and their offerings as the information is available.